 These Paleo Fig Newtons are easy, delicious, and healthy.
 Made with all real ingredients and sweetened only with fruit.
 Gluten free and vegan as well!

 Fig Newtons were one of my favorite cookies when I was younger.
 I know it’s a little weird, but I’d pick that over other cookies most the time.
 I always loved the filling- the slight crunch from the seeds and how it’s sweet and sticky.
-This homemade version is just as tasty, but without all the junk (high fructose corn syrup, soy bean oil, and resistant corn maltodextrin- just to name a few.)
+This homemade version is just as tasty, but with simpler ingredients.
 The filling is sweet, but not overly sweet.
 The almond flour outside is so much better than the store bought ones.
 It’s more moist, is grain free, naturally sweetened, and has a hint of applesauce.
 It is so good!

 These are easy to make!
 The filling is blended in a food processor or blender in less than a minute and the outside cookie is mixed in a bowl with no mixer required.
+A mix of dried figs, lemon juice and a touch of cinnamon.
 It is pressed into a pan and baked and ready in about 30 minutes.
 So simple!

-It does take a little time pressing them into the pan.
-Don’t rush it!
-To get that top layer to cover the fig mixture, it’s easiest to flatten small pieces out with your fingers then press it on top.
-Continue until it’s all used then press to fill in any small holes.
+It does take a little time pressing the crust into the pan.
+Don't rush it!
+To get that top layer to cover the fig mixture, it's easiest to flatten small pieces out with your fingers then press it on top.
+Continue until it's all used then press to fill in any small holes.
+The proportions are also a little different than the store bought kind- the crust is thinner and the filling is thicker.
+It's a good change.

 Paleo Fig Newtons

-- Preheat oven to 325° and line a 8×8 pan with parchment paper.
+- Preheat oven to 325° and line a 8x8 pan with parchment paper.

 - Combine figs, lemon juice, salt, and cinnamon in a food processor or blender and process until smooth.
 It will be a thick mixture.